 typically cropped oil painting by John

-Singer Sargent (see left) shows the façade stuccoed over.
+Singer Sargent (see right) shows the façade stuccoed over.

 Sickert's oil painting The Church of the Carmine is from a viewpoint just a

 little to the left of mine for the photo above, and merely trims off the

 top of the façade.
 It too shows the façade stuccoed.